Friday, September 13, 2024

 1 teaspoon salt

-3 tablespoons chai spice or 1 tablespoon cinnamon, 2 teaspoons ginger, 2 teaspoons cardamom, 1-1/2 teaspoons allspice, and 1/2 teaspoon black pepper
+3 tablespoons chai spice OR 1 tablespoon cinnamon, 2 teaspoons ginger, 2 teaspoons cardamom, 1-1/2 teaspoons allspice, and 1/2 teaspoon black pepper

 1 cup sour cream or yogurt, full-fat preferred